Biogeochemical cycles in aquatic systems

 2. Ågren A, Berggren M, Laudon H and Jansson M 2008.
 Terrestrial export of highly bioavailable carbon from small boreal catchments in spring floods.
 Freshwater Biology 53(5): 964-972.
 DOI: 10.1111/j.1365-2427.2008.01955.x

 1. Berggren M, Laudon H and Jansson M 2007.
 Landscape regulation of bacterial growth efficiency in boreal freshwaters.
 Global Biogeochemical Cycles 21: Art.
 No. GB4002.
 DOI: 10.1029/2006GB002844

-Balathandayuthabani Panneer Selvam, PhD 2012-2016, Research guest at Linköping University, Sweden.
+Balathandayuthabani Panneer Selvam, PhD 2012-2016, Research engineer at Linköping University, Sweden.

 Carlos Gustavo Arellano Caicedo, Master 2014-2015, PhD Student at Lund University, Sweden.

 Lina Allesson, Master 2014-2015, PhD Student at Oslo University, Norway.